yeefh/yeefh.github.io/README.md

 2. *windowWidth* var moved from **determineDx** function to **changePizzaSizes** funtion.
 Add new parameter *windowWidth* to **determineDx** function.

-3. Made **resizePizzas** function more modular and easier to read by move the following functions out:
+3. Made **resizePizzas** function more modular and easier to read by moving the following functions out:
     * **determineDx**
     * **changePizzaSizes**

+4. Store the query selector document.querySelectorAll(".randomPizzaContainer") into a var outside the loop as the number of elements is static.

 ### Optimizing Frame Rate when Scrolling
-Modified **updatePositions** function to reduce the count number for the loop
+1. Store document.body.scrollTop / 1250 into a var outside the loop as the value is static.

+2. Store document.querySelector("#movingPizzas1") into a var outside the loop as the number of elements is static.